My grandmother used to make this cake for Easter. I hope you enjoy it as much as I do!

-To freeze the gnocchi place the cut dumplings on a floured cookie sheet keeping them separate and flash freeze them until they are frozen.
-Then place them frozen in a freezer bag and then store in the freezer; as shown below.
+To freeze the gnocchi, place the cut dumplings on a floured cookie sheet keeping them separate, and flash-freeze them until they are frozen.
+Then place them frozen in a freezer bag and then store them in the freezer, as shown below.

-To cook bring a pot of water to boil and add about a tablespoon of salt to the water.
-Place the frozen gnocchi in the water and stir very gently bring the water to a slower boil.
-Don't stir again until you see them pop to the top of the water then remove the popped up gnocchi with a slotted spoon and place in a bowl with your favorite sauce on the bottom of the bowl.
+To cook, bring a pot of water to a boil and add about a tablespoon of salt to the water.
+Place the frozen gnocchi in the water and stir very gently to bring the water to a slower boil.
+Don't stir again until you see them pop to the top of the water, then remove the popped-up gnocchi with a slotted spoon and place in a bowl with your favorite sauce on the bottom of the bowl.
 Spoon them out as they pop up and layer them with sauce in between.
 Just enough sauce to cover them, not drown them.